Self-contact in a buckled elastica: Planar elastic rods

 Under these conditions, it can be shown that the jump in the Hamiltonian \eqref{eq:Hamiltonian} at all contact points vanishes:

 Here we have used the continuity of the tangent across the contact points, along with \eqref{eq:force_jump} and \eqref{eq:moment_jump} to arrive at the first equality.

-Equation \eqref{eq:jump_Hamiltonian} along with the conservation law \eqref{eq:conservation_of_Hamiltonian} implies that Hamiltonian for self-contacting configuration is conserved throughout the length of the rod.
-The same is not true of the conservation of the internal force \eqref{eq:conservation_of_force}, which will suffer a jump $-\bP\cdot\bd_1$ across a point of contact.
+Equation \eqref{eq:jump_Hamiltonian} along with the conservation law \eqref{eq:conservation_of_Hamiltonian} implies that \emph{the} Hamiltonian for self-contacting configuration is conserved throughout the length of the rod.
+The same is not true of the conservation of the internal force \eqref{eq:conservation_of_force}, which will suffer a jump $-\bP\cdot\bd_1$ across points of contact.